DDantalion/CSE232B/readme.md

 # Setup

 This repository extends vLLM prefix caching with multiple cache eviction policies, implements a scheduler for dynamically switching between those policies, and provides benchmark scripts for comparing cache hit rate and serving throughput across conversational workloads.
+LPC can improve cache hit rate, but on small models its predictor and embedding overhead can reduce actual serving throughput; the scheduler is designed to keep LPC only when its hit-rate gain is large enough to justify that overhead.

 ## Cloud Machine Recommendation
 **We recommend using a cloud machine with high-performance GPUs for running these experiments.** We use **[Hyperstack H100](https://console.hyperstack.cloud/deploy-virtual-machine)** for optimal performance.
 Other cloud options include: